Driver Reviver locations around Victoria

-Victoria State Emergency Service (VICSES) volunteers and Lions Club members operate Driver Reviver sites around Victoria on holiday weekends and peak traffic days offering motorists a safe place to stop and refresh.
+Victoria State Emergency Service (VICSES) volunteers together with Lions Club, Rotary and RSL operate more than 45 Driver Reviver sites around Victoria on holiday weekends and peak traffic days offering motorists a safe place to stop and refresh.

 VICSES volunteers offer free coffee, tea and snacks at roadside locations to encourage drivers to stop, rest and refresh, in an effort to ensure they can arrive safely at their destination.

-The program aims to provide opportunities for local communities to contribute to addressing fatigue-related road trauma.
+The national program aims to provide opportunities for local communities to contribute to addressing fatigue-related road trauma.